Unity-Technologies/ml-agents/docs/best-practices.md

 * States should include all variables relevant to allowing the agent to take the optimally informed decision.
 * Categorical state variables such as type of object (Sword, Shield, Bow) should be encoded in one-hot fashion (ie `3` -> `0, 0, 1`).

+### Implicit vs. Explicit State information
+Based on experiments with the Simple Robot Arm example, explicit information seems to be more useful than implicit information.
+For example: Adding the "hand" location to the state data provided a maximum mean reward 3x higher than just providing the angles of the joints.
+While the hand position is derrived from the joint angles, having the explicit information made for better training results.

 ## Actions
 * When using continuous control, action values should be clipped to an appropriate range.